Warpflow

 • Routine alerts (new messages, drafts ready) are held until business hours resume

-• Escalations always notify immediately, regardless of this setting
+• Escalations always notify immediately, regardless of this setting — across all channels (push, SMS, email)

 This is useful for teams that don't want off-hours interruptions but still need to be reachable for urgent issues.